SoftwareHeritage/swhapguide/SWHAP@Paris.md

 Appendix B - A few tips on Git and Github
 =================================

-TO DO: Add some references (ask Zack video)

 *Git* is a distributed version-control system for tracking changes in source code during software development.
 Here, we provide some